NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **3.** **MAY** receive more than one Documentation link (use Add another item button).

+**4.** The link to a documentation page that does not work anymore **SHOULD** be removed and replaced by a new, working link.

 ## Has usage example
-A url that links to a usage example, sch as a case study document (pdf, web page, video or other types of media), training material (also of any type of media, but preferably existing in BIII.eu), a workflow in which the tool is used (for components).
+An URL that links to a usage example, sch as a case study document (pdf, web page, video or other types of media), training material (also of any type of media, but preferably existing in BIII.eu), a workflow in which the tool is used (for components).

 **1.** **MAY** link to an existing node in BIII.eu database (e.g. a workflow, a training material, a dataset).

 **2.** **MAY** receive more than one usage example link (use Add another item button).

+**3.** The link to a usage example that does not work anymore **SHOULD** be removed and replaced by a new, working link.

 ## Has comparison
-An url that links to a document, preferably in written media (pdf, slide deck), showing a comparison of the tool against other similar tools that perform the same job or very similar job.
+An URL that links to a document, preferably in written media (pdf, slide deck), showing a comparison of the tool against other similar tools that perform the same job or very similar job.
 Examples: link to a research paper that benchmarks several tools, link to the web page of a Challenge in which the tool is included, reference to other web pages were the comparison is available.
+BIAFLOWS, the benchmarking webtool from Neubias WG5 could be a source of such attribute.
+However, we are still discussing how to interact with it.

 **1.** **MUST** resolve to a web page that shows results of a comparison of the tool against other similar tools.

-**2.** It is **RECOMMENDED** that the description (*Link text*) of the url indicates the part of the document (a figure, a page or a reference in that document) where the results of the comparison are.
+**2.** It is **RECOMMENDED** that the description (*Link text*) of the URL indicates the part of the document (a figure, a page or a reference in that document) where the results of the comparison are.

-**2.** **MAY** link to an existing node in BIII.eu database (e.g. a training material).
+**3.** **MAY** link to an existing node in BIII.eu database (e.g. a training material).

-**3.** **MAY** receive more than one comparison link (use Add another item button).
+**4.** **MAY** receive more than one comparison link (use Add another item button).

+**5.** The link to a comparison that does not work anymore **SHOULD** be removed and replaced by a new, working link.

 ## DOI link ** (DOI of the software)
 A single DOI link to the software, related to the correct version of the tool described in the entry.
 There are many options out there (see [this](https://blog.datacite.org/doi-registrations-software/) blog post from Datacite), but the most commonly used is [Zenodo](https://zenodo.org/).